el-cangrejo/simple_obj_loader/README.md

 * Use 't' to display the filled triangles
 * Use 'n' to display the normals
 * Use 'm' to remove the normals

+currently supports only Vertex Normal Indices Without Texture Coordinate Indices does not support texture coordinates